 Consolidation is the process of combining things.
 But you add the "financial" element into the mix; financial consolidation is combining financial data of a parent company and its subsidiary companies or entities across many levels.

-The result is a single set of consolidated financial statements, consisting of an aggregation of the balance sheets, profit and loss/ income reports, and statement of cash flows for all the companies in the group.
-This gives owners and managers a top down view of how an entire company is doing and provides high-level information to make informed decisions.
+The result is a single set of consolidated financial statements consisting of an aggregation of the balance sheets, profit and loss/ income reports, and a statement of cash flows for all the companies in the group.
+This gives owners and managers a top-down view of how an entire company is doing and provides high-level information to make informed decisions.

 The strategic role of consolidated financial statements

 For companies with many different entities, a complete overall view is required for proper corporate performance management.
 Consolidated financial reports have much strategic value to those doing the company's financial planning; without them, managers would be "going in blind."
 They'd be basing the company's financial planning on incomplete information.

 Consolidations must be performed at the minimum every fiscal year, if not quarterly or monthly.
 Putting the steps in place to streamline consolidations and automating manual processes and resource-intensive tasks should be the key goals of the finance professionals tasked with the job.
 If you follow best practices and use the right software tools, it doesn't have to be time-consuming or difficult.

 When would your company need to have a consolidation process?